above-c-level/qa-project/README.txt

-We also have installed the small model for spacy, which can be installed with `python -m spacy download en_core_web_sm`, and the the extra index url installed for torch, which can be installed with
+We also have installed the small model for spacy, which can be installed with `python -m spacy download en_core_web_sm`, and the extra index url installed for torch, which can be installed with
 `pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116`

 (b) A time estimate of how long your system takes to process ONE story.
 (This